sunniesnow/sunniesnow/help.md

 so the duration of each vibration during holding a hold note is the value of [`hold-vibration-period`](#hold-vibration-period) times the duty cycle.
 This setting is **unrelated** to [`hold-vibration-time`](#hold-vibration-time).

+##### Drag-flick vibration time

+- **Setting id**: `drag-flick-vibration-time`.
+- **Possible values**: Any number greater than or equal to 0.

+This setting is used to set the duration of the vibration of hitting a drag-flick note.
+A value of zero is equivalent to disabling the vibration for drag-flick notes.
+Different from other time-related settings, the internal value of this setting is in milliseconds, while other time-related settings are in seconds.

 ### Game settings